-Any participant in whom antibiotic use is felt to be clinically necessary (as decided by a medically qualified study doctor)
+Any participant in whom antibiotic use is felt to be clinically necessary (as decided by a medically qualified study doctor), such as vomiting within 60 minutes after challenge administration

 Table 8.
 Criteria for commencing antibiotic treatment.

 The first line antibiotic will be oral ciprofloxacin 500mg twice daily for 14 days.